 In order to apply to be part of the Tax-Free Childcare scheme, you need to meet certain criteria.
 If it’s something you’re considering, here’s the checklist you’ll need:

-Your child or children must be 11-years old, or younger.
+Your child (or children if applying for more than one) must be 11 years old, or younger

 Once you join the Tax-Free Childcare scheme, you’ll need to reconfirm your details four times per year (every three months), by signing into your online childcare account.
 You’ll need to cover the full cost of any outstanding childcare payments yourself if you miss the confirmation deadline.